SeedPolicy: Horizon Scaling via Self-Evolving Diffusion Policy for Robot Manipulation: Experiments

 \subsubsection{Implementation Details}

-SeedPolicy accepts a history of $T_{\text{obs}} = 3$ observation steps, consisting of $320 \times 240$ RGB images and 14-DoF joint pose.
-For the latent state representation, we set the sequence length to $N_s = 60$ and the feature dimension to $D = 256$.
-We train the model using the AdamW optimizer with a batch size of 128.
-The learning rate is set to $1 \times 10^{-4}$ with a cosine decay schedule and 500 warmup steps.
-All experiments are conducted on a single NVIDIA RTX 4090D GPU.
-Due to superior parameter efficiency, we default to the Transformer-based backbone for real world experiments and ablation studies.
+SeedPolicy uses a three-step observation history ($T_{\text{obs}}=3$), with $320\times240$ RGB images and 14-DoF joint poses.
+The latent state has length $N_s=60$ and dimension $D=256$.
+We train with AdamW using a batch size of 128, an initial learning rate of $10^{-4}$, cosine decay, and 500 warmup steps on a single NVIDIA RTX 4090D GPU.
+Owing to its parameter efficiency, the Transformer backbone is used by default for real-world experiments and ablations.